Overview

 • Reliable: How precise and consistent the test results are over time

-An example of how different types of psychological testing and assessment work arises when a person wants to be screened for attention-deficit/hyperactivity disorder (ADHD).
+An example of how different types of psychological testing and evaluation work arises when a person wants to be screened for attention-deficit/hyperactivity disorder (ADHD).
 A psychological evaluation for ADHD may consist of a self-report test, an interview, and, in some cases, a brain scan.

-What to expect
+What to expect from an evaluation

-If an individual is referred by a medical doctor, social worker, or other outside entity, the assessment may occur in a hospital, mental health facility, school, or individual office.
+If an individual is referred by a medical doctor, social worker, or other outside entity, the testing may occur in a hospital, mental health facility, school, or individual office.
 Evaluations can take several hours and require multiple visits to complete.
 During this process, the patient may take tests, including checklists, questionnaires, and ability tests.
 Testing can be administered in written or online form but usually includes follow-up face-to-face interviews.

 Sometimes, clinicians may request a physical exam to rule out medical conditions or side effects of prescribed medications whose symptoms may mimic a mental health disorder.

 Psychological testing is not designed to "pass" or "fail" a participant.
 Attempting to prepare ahead is generally not recommended and, in some cases, may result in an inaccurate evaluation.
-It’s best to complete a psychological assessment with honesty and mindfulness to provide accurate, helpful information.
+It’s best to complete a psychological evaluation with honesty and mindfulness to provide accurate, helpful information.

-When it's used
+When psychological testing is used

 In a clinical setting, psychologists use testing when direct observation or interviews don't yield enough information for a diagnosis and treatment plan.
 Psychological testing is used in many other scenarios as well: